 Less powerful than the V8 below, despite looking almost identical to it, the V7 is the best cheap Dyson cordless vac.
-A 2020 upgrade means it now comes with multiple cleaning heads and a very handy 'reach under' tool.
+An upgrade a few years ago means it now comes with multiple cleaning heads and a very handy 'reach under' tool.
 As its name implies, this lets you reach beneath beds, wardrobes, sofas and anything with legs, by adding a bending portion to the main suction tube.
 We believe Shark had this idea first, and it works really well.

 Suction is fine for cleaning surfaces and hard floors, although a maximum 100AW of power is a bit lacking for deeper carpets.

 There is only one problem with the Dyson Omni-Glide: it sold out about 5 minutes after first going on sale, and has seldom been seen since.
 That's probably largely down to current, widespread issues involving microchips, materials and shipping.
 But it could also be testament to how excellent this zippy little stick is.